Quick start - Microsoft Teams for Education admins

 Step 1: Get your people together

-Assemble a group of individuals from staff, teachers and the user community to act as the stakeholder & decision making group for your Teams deployment.
-In smaller organizations this may be 2 or 3 people.
-It is essential for success to include business/users AND IT professionals together for this journey.
+Assemble a group of individuals from staff, teachers, and the educator community to act as the stakeholder & decision-making group for your Teams deployment.

 Step 2: Prioritize your scenarios